opensafely-core/ehrql/docs/includes/generated_docs/schemas/tpp.md

 <p class="dimension-indicator"><code>many rows per patient</code></p>
 ## ukrr

+!!! warning "Access to this table requires the `ukrr` permission"

+    Access to UK Renal Registry data is usually agreed at the project application stage.
+If you're unsure as to whether you do or should have access please speak to your co-pilot or to OpenSAFELY support.

 The UK Renal Registry (UKRR) contains data on patients under secondary renal care (advanced chronic kidney disease stages 4 and 5, dialysis, and kidney transplantation)
 <div markdown="block" class="definition-list-wrapper">